ladiidie5/TechLabs-Project/README.md

 Where (-1) stands for bad, (0) for neutrals and (1) stands for good news/articles.

 -----------------------------------------------------
+We will also ask you the following questions:

+1. Title of the project
+2. Which is the problem the solution solves? (max.
+200 words)
+3. Solution Pitch (4-5 Sentences)
+4. The solution (max.
+200 words)
+5. Impact on the crisis (max 200 words)

 Project-How to stay mentally healthy in quarantine?